cmiles/PointlessWaymarksProject/PointlessWaymarksCmsContentEditor/DevNotes.md

  - https://github.com/dotnet/efcore/issues/14561 - Too many db operations and Spatialite crashes taking down entire program - in debug crashes the process with no information!

 ## Notes

+10/23/2020

+Doing the majority of sync via written file logs vs sync made me think again about how aggressive the code was about regenerating pictures - did a pass thru the code to reduce some of that by doing a better job detecting images in the editor and

 10/21/2020